Lokibot1/RentalHub/README.md

 # RentalHub

-Originally developed with @https://github.com/almerleoalmazan as our mentor, https://github.com/codeut182 as our backend developer, and https://github.com/jsjs2324 for enhancement of FrontEnd specifically on User Interface.

 RentalHub is a platform that allows users to rent and lend items.
 This project is built using Node.js, Express, and MySQL.